-3.5.3 Energy Access
+3.5.3 Energy Access and power supply

 The main source of cooking energy in the County is firewood which accounts for about 47.3 percent, while paraffin is the major source of lighting fuel.
 This poses a great challenge to the realization of 10 percent forest cover within the County.
 Connection to the national grid is good with 98 percent of all trading centers connected and only 4 percent of public institutions not connected.
 However, connection to individual homes is low and there is need for up-scaling of the rural electrification programme.
-Kiambu County is endowed with several big rivers which can be exploited for power generation.
+The project area is well connected to the KPLC national power grid.